Helping You to Maximize Your Academic Pursuits

 • All applicants must have a bachelor’s degree from a regionally-accredited US institution prior to matriculation.

 • Students must complete all premedical requirements before beginning the first year of medical study, although these requirements need not be completed at the time application for admission is filed.
+Verification of completion of program pre-requisites will be done after you have been admitted.

 Types of Bachelor's Degrees Accepted